RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 The player selects a Glyph Card from their hand and lays it in front of them on the table.
 If this is their eighth and final Glyph Card, the player takes all of their Glyph Cards back into their hand for the next turn.

+**VARIANT**: Insstead of having a hand of 8 Glyph cards, players may agree before the game to set 3 of their Glyph cards face-down in front of them, and play from the remaining 5 cards in their hand.
+Once the players run out of cards, they pick their hands back up and select another 3 Glyphs to discard without the opponent seeing.

 ### 2 - Move a Druid Token

-The player moves one Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played, that does not contain a Druid Token.
+The player moves one Druid Token from one Magic Circle Card to a different Magic Circle Card in the row or column of cards indicated by the Glyph Card they just played, that **does not** contain a Druid Token.

 ### 3 - Choose A Leyline Path

-Starting with the Druid Token the player just moved and ending with the player’s second Druid Token.
+Starting with the Druid Token the player just moved and ending with the player’s second Druid Token...

 ### 4 - Place Energy Cubes on Magic Circle Cards along the chosen Leyline Path